Robinsons Cybergate: Office buildings

 The Robinsons Cybergate features four office towers located within the property that is primarily occupied by business process outsourcing companies.
-Offices under the Robinsons Land Corporation and the Robinsons Hotels and Resorts also occupy the office spaces within the complex.
+Offices under the Robinsons Land Corporation also occupy the office spaces within the complex.

 Robinsons Cybergate Center Tower 1

 The Robinsons Cybergate Center Tower 1 is a 18-storey office building located along Cybergate Street.
 Built in October 2005, the tower was completed in 2006 and serves as one of the first office tower to be completed within the area.
 The tower is designed by Pimentel Rodriguez Simbulan & Partners (PRSP) Architects, while Monolith Construction & Development Corporation serves as the general contractor, and D.M.
 Consunji, Inc. serves as the engineering consultant of the project.
 The architectural design of the tower features a linear mixture of both concrete and glass in its facade.
 The tower has a total office space of 26000 m2, and features three elevated parking levels, two basement parking levels, and 13 office levels and its tenants include Sitel and Accenture.